 These statistics are being published as experimental statistics.
 Experimental statistics are defined in the Code of Practice for Statistics as "new official statistics undergoing evaluation.
 They are published in order to involve users and stakeholders in their development and as a means to build in quality at an early stage."
 The UK Statistics Authority has not yet assessed these statistics.
-They have not been designated as National Statistics.
+They have not been designated as National Statistics3.

-&lt;sup>3 For more information on experimental statistics please see:
+3 For more information on experimental statistics please see the UK Statistics Authority website. https://uksa.statisticsauthority.gov.uk/about-the-authority/uk-statistical-system/types-of-official-statistics/

-https://uksa.statisticsauthority.gov.uk/about-the-authority/uk-statistical-system/types-of-official-statistics/